 Yes, under certain stipulations.
 You need to be registered for at least 10 credit hours to receive a full Student Recreation Center membership (summer, 8 credit hours).
 While on CO-OP you are only registered for 4 credit hours, so you must make arrangements with the Student Recreation Center to obtain a pass.
 The center charges a small fee per extra credit hour to obtain the correct amount of hours.

-You should contact the Office of Cooperative Education and the International Student Services to plan appropriately for an international CO-OP experience.
+You should contact the Office of Cooperative Education and International Programs and Partnerships to plan appropriately for an international CO-OP experience.

 Yes.
 The University Undergraduate Catalog states that based on institutional policy, students registered for TECH 2890, TECH 3890 and TECH 4890 are involved in a full-time academic experience at BGSU.
 However, students receiving financial aid are required to check with the Office of Financial Aid to confirm the impact of CO-OP on their financial aid (including scholarships).
 Since there are multiple types of financial aid, you should not assume that each recognizes CO-OP as a full-time academic load.
 Also, if you are eligible for Veteran's Affairs Educational Benefits, you must check with the Veteran's Affairs Office, to determine the effects of CO-OP on Veteran's Benefits.